-The 10 MHz square wave is used as reference clock for the STM32F767ZI, an ARM-Cortex M7 microcontroller with 2 MB Flash, 512 kB of SRAM, a clock frequency of 216 MHz, a L1 cache, an art accelerator, and a Digital Signal Processor (DSP) with a Floating Point Unit (FPU).
-The microcontroller is interfaced via Serial Peripheral Interfaces (SPI) with the external Analogue-to-Digital Converter (ADC) MAX11960, which is a differential Successive Approximation Register (SAR) ADC with a resolution of 20 bits, a maximum sampling frequency of 1 MHz, a dual simultaneous sampling, a Signal-to-Noise Ratio (SNR) of 99 dB, Total Harmonic Distortion (THD) of -123 dB, and a differential non linearity of ± 1 LSB.
+The 10 MHz square wave is used as reference clock for the STM32F767ZI, an ARM-Cortex M7 microcontroller with 2 MB Flash, 512 kB of SRAM, a clock frequency of 216 MHz, a L1 cache, an Adaptive Real-Time (ART) accelerator, and a Digital Signal Processor (DSP) with a Floating Point Unit (FPU).
+The microcontroller is interfaced via Serial Peripheral Interfaces (SPI) with the external ADC MAX11960, which is a differential Successive Approximation Register (SAR) ADC with a resolution of 20 bits, a maximum sampling frequency of 1 MHz, a dual simultaneous sampling, a Signal-to-Noise Ratio (SNR) of 99 dB, Total Harmonic Distortion (THD) of -123 dB, and a differential non linearity of ± 1 LSB.
 The ADC has two independent SPIs with a shared clock, while the two SPIs of the microcontroller have two independent serial clock signals.
-Thus, in order to avoid electrical problems, one clock has been used for both the channels.
+Thus, in order to avoid electrical problems, one clock has been used for both channels.

 Data acquisition stage